jzhoulab/Multiplexer/README.md

 python CLI.py plot <input_file> <output_name>
 ```

-Note that **plot** is only able to plot predictions made from single predictions (when users specify a chromosome and position in the command line) and is unable to make aggregate plots from multiple predictions (when an input file is provided).
-To make multiple predictions and plots, it is recommended that users make predictions individually and then use **plot** on each output.
+Plots and predictions will be saved by default into the `./newSaves' directory.

 # Training Notebook

-To help users train a custom SNV Multiplexer model, we provide a [Training.ipynb](https://github.com/jzhoulab/MultiplexerDev/blob/main/Training.ipynb) that contains starter code that can, with few adjustments, be adapted to train various models of custom input/output sizes.
+To help users train a custom SNV Multiplexer model, we provide a [Training.ipynb](FIXME) that contains starter code that can, with few adjustments, be adapted to train various models of custom input/output sizes.

 The training methods provided in the notebook are based on the code used to train the BelugaMultiplexer model but have been adjusted to accomodate models of varying dimensions.
 Given a custom base model, the notebook can be used generate training data, perform forward and backward propogation, and save the trained model's parameters.

 To use the command line methods with a custom trained Multiplexer, simply create a '.py' file that contains the Multiplexer model (remember to import torch and nn) and a file that contains the trained model parameters.
-An example of such a file is available [here](link to example).
+An second training notebook demonstrates Multiplexer training with a custom Base model with different input/output dimensionality.
+When users train their own Multiplexer model, they should provide both a '.py' file that contains a Base model as well as trained Base model weights.

 # Predict